mrene/minidsp-rs/docs/src/cli/output/compressor.md

 The command allows any number of options to be specified.
 Unspecified arguments remain at the last set value.

+When using the `import` subcommand, any imported crossover group is automatically unbypassed.

 ## Examples